evajunkova/english-for-designers/10-thesis-digest/index.md

 I have three type of poster.
 First for the deaf people, second for hearing and third for both.
 For hearing I used sound wave and for deaf people I used colorful aura (aura brings emotion).
 On the third poster you can se the mix of the sound wave and aura.
 ![image](1Plakaty.jpg)
 ### Merchandasing
 T-shirts are made for more people.
 The wave connect family, friends, partners.
 Every color in wave has meaning.
 Orange = positive, energy / Purple = neutral, mystery and blue = devilish, cold.
-The friends can wear t-shirt with typical behavior.
+The friends can wear t-shirt with their typical behavior.
 ![image](2Tricka.jpg)
 ### Paper boxes
 The paper box shows the temperature inside the box, so you can know if your food is still hot or cold.